Loading content - please wait...

 Direct International Connections to Sulawesi

-One solution for those wanting to dive in Gorontalo is the international connection to North Sulawesi via Manado.
+One solution for those seeking flights to Gorontalo is the international connection to North Sulawesi via Manado.
 Silk Air, a subsidiary of Singapore Airlines, provides routine flights to Manado directly from Singapore.
 As of late February 2010, Air Asia no longer flies to Manado.

 As mentioned above, Wings Air flies daily from Manado at 1825 hrs, allowing divers from Singapore to arrive in Gorontalo the same day.
 The plane leaves Gorontalo at 0530 hrs, allowing plenty of time to check-in to a returning flight to Singapore.
 Please check the Lion Air web site above for the current schedule.
 The overland route from Manado takes a full day whether by private transport or by bus.

 Air Asia connects Kuala Lumpur with the brand new terminal at Makassar (Ujung Pandang) in South Sulawesi.
-Lion Air has a new late flight that may allow travelers arriving in the evening in Makassar to connect to Gorontalo.
+Lion Air has a new late flight that may allow travelers arriving in Makassar to connect to Gorontalo.
 Air Asia’s evening departure back to Kuala Lumpur allows plenty of time for travelers to connect from flights from Gorontalo.
-See Air Asia’s web site for current information.
+See Air Asia’s web site for current information for flight changes as these can change.

-As part of is plan for regional expansion, Garuda Indonesia now flies every day from Singapore to Makassar (Unjung Pandang).
+Garuda Indonesia now flies every day from Singapore to Makassar (Unjung Pandang).
+This is part of the airline’s plan for regional expansion.
 This provides a good option for divers wishing to arrive in Sulawesi from the south.
+Ask us for the current choices of flights to Gorontalo using this route.

 Indonesia’s Visa Policy